-The Enagás Group Risk Control and Management Model defines the risk appetite framework, which corresponds to the maximum level of risk the company is willing to take on in order to meet its objectives, and which is expressed by means of risk limits.
+The Enagás Group Risk Control and Management Model defines the risk appetite framework, which corresponds to the maximum level of risk the company is willing to take on in order to meet its targets, and which is expressed by means of risk limits.
 The level of risk tolerance is the result of the deviation in the level of risk the company takes on at a specific moment in relation to the Company's risk appetite.

-The Enagás Group has defined a set of limits for the main types of risk that the company may present (strategic and business risks, operational and technological, including cibersecurity, financial and fiscal and compliance and model risks), with the establishment of the maximum acceptable level of risk.
-These limits are specified by a set of indicators that are regularly monitored throughout the year.
-These limits are reviewed annually and approved by the Board of Directors through the Audit and Compliance Committee, as representative in its functions in the risk area.
+The Company has defined a set of limits for the main types of risk that it may present (strategic and business risks, operational and technological, including cybersecurity, financial and fiscal and compliance and model risks), with the establishment of the maximum acceptable level of risk, which must be in line with the Budget and the 2022-2030 Strategic Plan.
+These limits, which are specified in a series of indicators monitored periodically throughout the year, are reviewed annually and approved by the Board of Directors through the Audit and Compliance Committee, within the framework of its functions in the sphere of risk control and management of the Company.
+The Audit and Compliance Committee monitors the adherence to these limits on a quarterly basis, using the specified risk indicators.

-E.5.
-Identify any financial and non-financial risks, including fiscal, which have occurred during the year.
+E.5 Identify any financial and non-financial risks, including fiscal, which have occurred during the year.